-- Our portfolio may be concentrated initially in a limited number of portfolio companies, which will subject us to a risk of significant loss if any of these companies defaults on its obligations. - Our investments may be risky, and you could lose all or part of your investment.
+- Our portfolio is concentrated in a limited number of portfolio companies, which subjects us to a risk of significant loss if any of these companies defaults on its obligations. - Our investments may be risky, and you could lose all or part of your investment. - Economic recessions or downturns could impair our portfolio companies and harm our operating results. - There may be circumstances where our debt investments could be subordinated to claims of other creditors or we could be subject to lender liability claims.

-- Economic recessions or downturns could impair our portfolio companies and harm our operating results. - There may be circumstances where our debt investments could be subordinated to claims of other creditors or we could be subject to lender liability claims. - An investment strategy focused primarily on privately-held companies presents certain challenges, including the lack of available information about these companies and a greater vulnerability to economic downturns. - Our portfolio companies may incur debt or issue equity securities that rank equally with, or senior to, our investments in such companies. - Investments in equity securities involve a substantial degree of risk. - Our incentive fee may induce Ares Capital Management to make certain investments, including speculative investments. - Our investments in foreign debt may involve significant risks in addition to the risks inherent in U.S. investments.
-We may expose ourselves to risks if we engage in hedging transactions. - We will initially invest a portion of the net proceeds of this offering primarily in high-quality short-term investments, which will generate lower rates of return than those expected from the interest generated on first and second lien loans and mezzanine debt. - Other than the agreement relating to the purchase of the Portfolio, we have not entered into any binding agreements with respect to any portfolio company investments. - When we are a debt or minority equity investor in a portfolio company, we may not be in a position to control the entity, and management of the company may make decisions that could decrease the value of our portfolio holdings. - Our board of directors may change our operating policies and strategies without prior notice or stockholder approval, the effects of which may be adverse.
+- An investment strategy focused primarily on privately-held companies presents certain challenges, including the lack of available information about these companies and a greater vulnerability to economic downturns. - Our portfolio companies may incur debt or issue equity securities that rank equally with, or senior to, our investments in such companies. - Investments in equity securities involve a substantial degree of risk. - Our incentive fee may induce Ares Capital Management to make certain investments, including speculative investments. - Our investments in foreign debt may involve significant risks in addition to the risks inherent in U.S. investments.
+We may expose ourselves to risks if we engage in hedging transactions. - We will initially invest a portion of the net proceeds of this offering primarily in high-quality short-term investments, which will generate lower rates of return than those expected from the interest generated on first and second lien loans and mezzanine debt. - When we are a debt or minority equity investor in a portfolio company, we may not be in a position to control the entity, and management of the company may make decisions that could decrease the value of our portfolio holdings. - Our board of directors may change our operating policies and strategies without prior notice or stockholder approval, the effects of which may be adverse.